 How to Make This Poncho Top Extra Beginner-Friendly

-If you’re a visual learner like me, you might really benefit from the stitch chart I’ve included in the ad-free, printable PDF.
+If you're a visual learner like me, you might really benefit from the stitch chart I've included in the ad-free, printable PDF.
 Sometimes pattern language can sound complex, but a stitch chart can reveal how easy a concept really is.
-You can pick up the printable PDF for $2.99 here.
-(It’s great for mobile viewing too.)
+You can pick up the printable PDF here.
+(It's great for mobile viewing too.)
 Scroll down for the full free pattern below!

 I've also been thinking about putting together a video tutorial for this simple summer crochet top.
 If that's something you'd be interested in, please leave a comment and let me know!